7.1 How Money Flows

 Encorp’s operating reserves are maintained to meet the corporation’s cash flow requirements, recognizing normal business volatility balanced over a period of three to five years.

 On average, we pay about $3 million per week to customers, depots, transporters and processors.
 Experience shows that our reserve level needs to be based on the cash flow requirements for six weeks during the peak season.
-This year, the operation reserve grew by $0.5 million, well within the required level.
+This year, the operating reserve was reduced by 11.8 million.

 Including Deposit Refunds